amaitou/Born2beRoot/README.md

 # **What is SSH?**

 `SSH (Secure Shell or Secure Socket Shell)` is a network protocol that provides a secure way to connect two machines remotely so they can transmit and receive data securely.
-It is widely used by administrators to manage systems and applications remotely, deliver software patches as well as exeute commands and move files.
+It is widely used by administrators to manage systems and applications remotely, deliver software patches as well as execute commands, and move files.
-By default, an **SSH** Server listens on _TCP (Tranmission Control Protocol)_ port 22.
+By default, an **SSH** Server listens on _TCP (Transmission Control Protocol)_ port 22.

 ### **How Does SSH Work?**

-The connection is established by an `SSH Client` that intends to connect to an `SSH Server`, the `SSH Client` starts the connection setup process and uses a pubic key to verify the identity of the `SSH Server`, after the setup step, the `SSH Protcol` uses strong symmetric encryption and hashing algorithms to ensure the privacy and integrity of the exchanged data between the `Client` and the `Server`.
+The connection is established by an `SSH Client` that intends to connect to an `SSH Server`, the `SSH Client` starts the connection setup process and uses a public key to verify the identity of the `SSH Server`, after the setup step, the `SSH Protcol` uses strong symmetric encryption and hashing algorithms to ensure the privacy and integrity of the exchanged data between the `Client` and the `Server`.

 ### **Syntax of establishing an SSH Connection**